caitlinturner/GaugePredict/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An open-source package that forecasts downstream gauge conditions using a hybrid neural network.
+## An open-source package that forecasts downstream gauge conditions using a hybrid neural network.

+**Note:** An update to address the dependecies for the U.S. Geological Survey's switch from dataRetrival.NWIS to dataRetrival.waterdata will be completed in the coming weeks.
+All functions are working at this time.

 ![HUC map overview](examples/figures/map_hucs.png)
 *Example of Hydrologic Unit Code (HUC) selection for a desired basin.*